Installation¶

-The structure of a single git repository is displayed in the following picture: Git Repository Structure
+The structure of a single git repository is displayed in the following picture:

 Explanation of the picture:

-• The HEAD is a pointer to the last commit in the current branch.
+git addcommand.
+Only files in the index are committed when we callgit commit. - The HEAD is a pointer to the last commit in the current branch.

-The following scheme shows the operations that can be performed between the working tree, index, HEAD and the remote repository (blue arrows represent the typical workflow): Git Operations
+The following scheme shows the operations that can be performed between the working tree, index, HEAD and the remote repository (blue arrows represent the typical workflow):

-The git configuration is stored in the .gitconfig file in the user's home directory.
+The git local configuration is stored in the .gitconfig file in the user's home directory.
 It can be edited by editing the file directly, or by calling git config command.

 To display the active configuration in the command line, call: